CondensedChaos/Starbound-Rail-Train/README.md

 to let passangers depart, be sure to be long enough as the trains that you intend to use on the network:
 ![station marker3a](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/e79e89e4-5515-41da-afc6-312aa54be9d2)
 ![station 1](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/21885e3e-ecd5-4405-8ab5-ada4e80b7983)
-THen you can decorate the station:
+Then you can decorate the station:
 ![station 2](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/0c3fe947-5b97-4edd-967a-92d73f14af82)

 ---